ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 protocols may be used alongside transport protocols, and in combination with other security protocols when appropriate.

 - Handshake Protocol: a protocol that enables peers to validate each other and to securely establish shared cryptographic context.

-- Record Protocol: a security protocol that allows data to be divided into manageable blocks and protected using a shared cryptographic context.
+- Record Protocol: a security protocol that allows data to be divided into manageable blocks and protected using shared cryptographic context.

 - Session: an ephemeral security association between applications.